felixbur/nkululeko/README.md

 ```
 pip install x
 ```
-For many packages you will need the missing torch package.
+For many packages, you will need the missing torch package.
 If you don't have a GPU (which is probably true if you don't know what that is), please use
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu